 Things to do

-We are the perfect base from which to explore Oxfordshire and its surrounds.
+Staying with us offers the perfect base from which to explore Oxfordshire and its surrounds.

 Nestled peacefully in the hamlet of Burcot, The Chequers at Burcot lies south of Oxford and near the quaint South Oxfordshire villages of Dorchester on Thames, Abingdon and Wallingford.